Skip to content

 Mary Peters was appointed Member of the Order of the British Empire (MBE) for services to athletics in the 1973 New Year Honours.
 She was then promoted to CBE in 1990 and again to DBE in 2000.

-In 2015 she was named Member of the Order of the Companions of Honour (CH) also for services to sport and the community in Northern Ireland.
-She was then made Dame of the Order of Saint John and finally Lady Companion of the Order of the Garter (LG) in February 2019.
+In 2015, she was named a Member of the Order of the Companions of Honour (CH) for services to sport and the community in Northern Ireland.
+She was then made Dame of the Order of Saint John and, finally, Lady Companion of the Order of the Garter (LG) in February 2019.

 Sir Tony McCoy